apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 ### Disabling magic committer path rewriting

-The magic committer recognizes when files are created under paths with `__magic/` as a parent directory and redirects the upload to a different location, adding the information needed to complete the upload in the job commit operation.
+The magic committer recognizes when files are created under paths with `${MAGIC PATH}/` as a parent directory and redirects the upload to a different location, adding the information needed to complete the upload in the job commit operation.